oliwveanda/dscp/README.md

 ## Acknowledgments

 This project utilizes data provided by New York City's air quality surveillance initiative, available on [Data.gov](https://catalog.data.gov/dataset/air-quality).

-Developed as a group project for the Data Science Capstone Course at IMC Krems.
+It was developed as a group project for the Data Science Capstone Course at IMC Krems.